fastrgv/CoTerminalApps/README.md

 ## What is new:

+**ver 2.4.0 -- 23dec21**

+* Updated gnatcoll libraries on OSX & w32; removed unused libgpr.a.
+* All "assets", including datafiles & soundfiles, now have licenses compatible with the GPLv3 license.

 **ver 2.3.9 -- 05nov21**
 * Added example script to build using Gnu/Gnat.
 * Refined libraries and build scripts.